qaiserh/SocialBot/README.md

 one of the big buttons to authenticate with either Facebook or Twitter.
 Then post away.

 ## Features ##

+A lot of emphasis was put on making the app very easy to use and minimalistic.

 The app allows you to schedule posts for both Twitter and Facebook.
 A validation check makes sure all tweets are under 140 characters.
 The app can post at any time in the future, and can queue multiple posts for Twitter and Facebook.